| Download Ebook – Your Guide to a Winning Customer Experience in Financial Services in 2021 |

 You can use this strategy for the abandoned cart as well.
 Instead of sending your shoppers the typical “We miss you” emails, surprise them with an incentive to complete the purchase.

-A community is a group of people who are die-hard fans of your products.
+A community is a group of people who are die-hard fans or loyal to your products.
 It is the end result of everything you do, represent and stand for as a brand.
 Community members are advocates of your products.
 Social media and email are two of the most potent channels to build a community.
 You can encourage your community to leave reviews and ratings on your product pages.

 Social media allows eCommerce brands to project their unique brand voice.
 If it’s not feasible for you to have a dedicated social media person at the moment, chalk out a specific amount of time every day to respond to social media queries pertaining to your store.
 Make sure to address each query and review whether positive or negative on Facebook, Twitter, Instagram, etc.

 For example, Wendy’s is a US-based fast-food restaurant chain.
 Along with its over-the-top, edgy sense of humor, they are also known for being proactive with their social media game.

 Here are 2 examples, where they respond to a positive and a negative tweet:

 The purpose of content marketing is to help your shoppers to solve their biggest problems.
 You can incorporate blog posts, tips, interviews, videos and infographics related to the products you sell.
-For example, if you run an eCommerce store focused on fashion products, you can create content that gives style advice, tips, fashion trends, etc. Always make sure to plan this out on a content calendar.
+For example, if you run an E-commerce store focused on fashion products, you can create content that gives style advice, tips, fashion trends, etc. Or, if your E-commerce store sells everything, you can also include general topics like the best front-end frameworks for E-commerce, for instance.
+You should choose one of the product retouching services to enhance your product’s image quality and get the consumer’s attention.
+Always make sure to plan this out on a content calendar.

 Omnichannel marketing can greatly improve conversions.
 Make sure that the necessary contact details such as email addresses and contact details are clearly visible on your website.